microct-ana-unibe-ch/microvasculature-manuscript/manuscript.md

 The problem of imaging the vasculature becomes even further compounded in their presence, for example when studying vascularization in a jaw with metal implants.
 Due to their high X-ray absorption, metal implants produce beam hardening, partial volume, and low signal artifacts in the resulting tomographic datasets [@isbn:0819444251].
 Interactions occurring at the tissue-implant interface are widely believed to play a crucial role in the success of implant placement and healing [@doi:10.1111/cpr.12578; @doi:10.1016/j.actbio.2018.06.023].
-High-resolution tomographic imaging of the tissue-implant interface is complicated due to the aforementioned artifacts from the metal implants.
+High-resolution tomographic imaging of the tissue-implant interface is complicated due to artifacts from the metal implants in the resulting datasets.
 Imaging with increased acceleration voltage and at small resolutions alleviates these imaging artifacts.
 MicroCT imaging is the only available approach to non-destructively investigate the intact bone-implant interface in both 3D [@doi:10.1111/cpr.12578] and in proximity to the implant surface (i.e. closer than 100 μm).